 - Roger Rabbit Effect: All three trailers involve Mario interacting with real life objects and people.

-- Suddenly Speaking: Downplayed with the Toads, who are capable of speaking in the games through text dialogue but are usually given very few voiced lines outside of some phrases and reactions.
+- Suddenly Voiced: In the games, the Toads have a lot of unvoiced text dialogue but very few voiced lines outside of some phrases and reactions.
 In the park, they speak directly to visitors with fully voiced, comprehensible dialogue.
 Even Toadette speaks quite liberally when you encounter her in Yoshi's Adventure.

 - Wacky Racing: You cant have a Mario Kart ride without this trope.
 The attraction, titled Mario Kart: Koopa's Challenge, pits visitors against "Team Bowser" in a fully-immersive AR race throughout the Mushroom Kingdom.
 It's also a Rail Shooter, with riders fighting off hordes of classic enemies with Koopa shells.

 Love the ride